Omemanti/BUVA_Q_Homeassistant/README.md

-# BUVA QStream for Homeassistant
+# BUVA Q-stream for Homeassistant
 Homeassistant package for BUVA Q-stream ventilation systems

 Reverse engineerd, with the lovely help of some AI codegeneration.